Artificial intelligence: Techniques

-Search and optimization
+Search and optimisation

-AI can solve many problems by intelligently searching through many possible solutions.
-There are two very different kinds of search used in AI: state space search and local search.
+There are two different kinds of search used in AI: state space search and local search:

 State space search

 State space search searches through a tree of possible states to try to find a goal state.
 For example, planning algorithms search through trees of goals and subgoals, attempting to find a path to a target goal, a process called means-ends analysis.

 Simple exhaustive searches are rarely sufficient for most real-world problems: the search space (the number of places to search) quickly grows to astronomical numbers.
 The result is a search that is too slow or never completes.
-"Heuristics" or "rules of thumb" can help prioritize choices that are more likely to reach a goal.
+"Heuristics" or "rules of thumb" can help prioritise choices that are more likely to reach a goal.

 Adversarial search is used for game-playing programs, such as chess or Go.
 It searches through a tree of possible moves and countermoves, looking for a winning position.